 460 Scene Design II.
 3 hrs.
 Advanced work in the process and styles of design for the stage.
 Abstraction, non-traditional materials and computer design utilization for various theatre forms will provide portfolio documentation for final critique.
-(PR: THE 261, 360)

-480 Special Topics in Theatre.
+(PR: THE 261, 360) 480 Special Topics in Theatre.
 1-4 hrs.
 Program of study not normally covered in other courses.
 Topics vary from semester to semester.
 (PR: Permission of instructor.)
+485-488 Independent Study.
+1-4; 1-4; 1-4; 1-4 hrs.
 Courses taught by tutorials; directed independent readings or research; problem reports, and other activities designed to fill the needs of individual students.
-(PR: Permission of chairman)

-490 Theatre Internship.
+(PR: Permission of chairman) 490 Theatre Internship.
 1-4 hrs.
 Supervised off-campus contractual work-study arrangement with external agencies or theatrical institutions.
-(PR: Permission of advisor and Theatre chair)

-491-494 Theatre Workshop.
+(PR: Permission of advisor and Theatre chair) 491-494 Theatre Workshop.
 1-4; 1-4; 1-4; 1-4 hrs.
 Practical, participatory courses for advanced students and professionals.
-Experience in new techniques, theories, and principles.
-(PR: Permission of instructor)

-495H-496H Honors in Theatre.
-1-3: 1-3 hrs.
+Experience in new tech- niques, theories, and principles.
+(PR: Permission of instructor) 495H-496H Honors in Theatre.
+1-3; 1-3 hrs.
 Readings for honors in theatre.
-(PR: Permission of chair)

-499 Senior Capstone Project.
+(PR: Permission of chair) 499 Senior Capstone Project.
 3 hrs.
 The capstone project serves to demonstrate the student's proficiency in the major field of study.
 It is the culmination of coursework in the student's area of concentration.
 (PR: permission of student's advisor and committee)